leo-cb/wikipedia-article-summarization/README.md

 pip install -r requirements.txt
 ```

 2 (optional).
 Install Docker if you wish to run the web application in a Docker container.
+You can skip 1. if that is the only application you wish to execute.

 ## Usage